 Care and Responsibility of Service Animals

-JWU is not responsible for the care and supervision of service animals.
-Service animals should be well cared for, clean, hygienic and in good health.
+- JWU is not responsible for the care and supervision of service animals.
+Service animals must be well cared for, clean, hygienic and in good health.

 - compliance with any laws pertaining to animal licensing, vaccination and owner identification